overheretoo/posthog-pagerduty-plugin/README.md

 - Alert when there is no $pageviews captured on my site the past hour
 - Alert when the rate of $billing_error events crosses a threshold

-## Installation

-1. Open PostHog.
-1. Head to the Plugins page from the sidebar.
-1. Install from URL using this repository's URL.

 ## Configuring

 1. Get the trends URL.